CESNET/metacentrum-user-docs/docs/software/containers/index.md

     singularity --help

-on command line.
+on the command line.

-### Run a command in container
+### Run a command in the container

-Passing a command to an Singularity image is done by `singularity exec "command"`.
+Passing a command to a Singularity image is done by `singularity exec "command"`.

 For example,